marvin-hansen/bazel-diesel-postgres/README.md

 Note, these tests don't have the usual test macro annotation and that's by purpose, as explained in the next section about integration tests.

-### DB Integration Tests
+### Test suite

 Database integration tests become flaky when executed in parallel usually because of conflicting read / write operations.
 While modern database systems can handle concurrent data access, test tools with assertions not so much.
 That means, test assertions start to fail seemingly randomly when executed concurrently.
 There are only very few viable options to deal with this reality: